sebastian-gerdes/langchain_panel_minimal_rag_chat/README.md

 * In order to run the app
     * either: `panel serve minimal_chat.ipynb`
+        * Occuring problem: Just a blank webpage is displayed, no error message or further information
     * or: `jupyter-notebook minimal_chat.ipynb`
+        * The GUI appears - however, it crashes as soon as I want to input a question - no error message or further information provided in the notebook

 Any help to get it running is greatly appreciated - many thanks in advance!